Christena Reinhard, MBA ’08

 “So many people stepped up to help,” she says.
 “Professor Mitchell Friedman talked public relations with me; Professor John Durham talked advertising with me; classmates who work at huge marketing companies helped me plan marketing strategies.”

-Since Christena launched Union & Fifth from her living room with her sister-in-law two years ago, it has taken off.
-The nonprofit now has 15 employees in California, Ohio, and Massachusetts and has partnered with brands like Eileen Fisher to expand its business and distribute overstock merchandise.
-It works with nonprofits across the country to create fundraising campaigns specific to them, and has garnered media attention from magazines like Women’s Wear Daily and Redbook.
+Christena launched Union & Fifth in 2014 from her living room with her sister-in-law and closed the nonprofit in 2018.
+It worked with nonprofits across the country to create fundraising campaigns specific to them and garnered media attention from magazines like Women’s Wear Daily and Redbook.